vvlooking/dissertation/README.md

 **Script:** step5.02.Rmd
 <br/>
 <br/>
-**Description:** To evaluate whether user engagement confounded the relationship between content characteristics and ephemerality, we conducted a stepwise logistic regression that included both sets of predictors.
-We entered content characteristics that we found to be significantly associated with ephemerality in previous analyses into the stepwise logistic regression model alongside four user engagement metrics: views, likes, comments, and shares.
+**Description:** To evaluate whether user engagement confounded the relationship between content characteristics and ephemerality, a stepwise logistic regression that included both sets of predictors was conducted.
+I entered content characteristics that I found to be significantly associated with ephemerality in previous analyses into the stepwise logistic regression model alongside four user engagement metrics: views, likes, comments, and shares.
 Using Akaike Information Criterion (AIC), the stepwise procedure iteratively selected the combination of predictors that best explained the outcome while minimizing model complexity.
-This approach allowed us to assess whether the associations between content characteristics and ephemerality persisted after adjusting for user engagement levels.
+This approach allowed me to assess whether the associations between content characteristics and ephemerality persisted after adjusting for user engagement levels.

 ## Step 6: Association between Interactions of Content Characteristics and Ephemerality _(to determine if content characteristics operate independently or synergistically)_